 Mike Pegg is the only FIPJP International Umpire who is also a native English speaker.
-He is or has been president of the British Petanque Federation, president of the English Petanque Association, a member of the board of the CEP (Confédération de Européenne Pétanque), and a member of the FIPJP’s International Umpires Commission (Commission arbitrage, statuts et réglements), the group that writes the petanque rules-of-play for the FIPJP.
-He was a member of the commission when it produced the 2008 revisions that simplified the rules for the “dead boule” line.
-He is the web master for the British Petanque web site (a lot of good information there!) and if you have a really tough question about the rules (or just want to read and learn) his Facebook page Ask the Umpire is an incredibly valuable resource.
+He is (or has been) president of the British Petanque Federation and of the English Petanque Association, a member of the board of the Confédération de Européenne Pétanque (CEP), and (as an International Umpire) a member of the FIPJP’s International Umpires Commission.
+He played an important role in getting the FIPJP to publish an English translation of the (French) rules.
+He is the web master for the British Petanque web site and if you have a question about how an umpire would rule in a particular situation, his Facebook page Ask the Umpire is a valuable resource.

 The fishing village of La Ciotat, on the coast of Provence not far from Marseille, was once an important port and industrial town, although it now survives mostly as a base for summer tourists visiting the sunny Mediterranean beaches.
 Legend has it that Ernest Pitiot, a cafe owner and terrain manager in La Ciotat, created pétanque in 1907 for a friend and former Jeu Provencal champion named Jules Lenoir, whose rheumatism prevented him from running up to the throw.
 In the new game, players no longer threw their boules with a running launch, but from a fixed position, standing in a small circle.
 The new game was pétanque (the name comes from the Provençal phrase pèd tanca, meaning “anchored feet” or “feet nailed down”).
 It caught on, and the first pétanque tournament was organized three years later, in 1910.